datalorax/slidex/README.md

-This package is a work-in-progress, but is aimed at making the process of converting Microsoft PowerPoint slides to beautiful HTML [xaringan](https://github.com/yihui/xaringan) slides as seamless as possible, maintaining tables,figures, links, and bulleted lists.
+This package is a work-in-progress, but is aimed at making the process of converting Microsoft PowerPoint slides to beautiful HTML [xaringan](https://github.com/yihui/xaringan) slides as seamless as possible, maintaining tables, figures, links, and bulleted lists.

 ## Installation